DataDog/hiring-engineers/answers.md

 ![alt text](https://github.com/madhulikavinnakota/hiring-engineers/blob/screenshots/Custom%20check%20metric%20test.support.random%20on%20windows%20host.png "Screenshot of test metric running on Windows host")

+Bonus section answer:
+The Datadog agent is a program that runs on host systems and integrations.
+It monitors the systems that it runs on and collects several types of data for example performance metrics, latency, throughput etc. It can also be configured to collect custom metrics.

+A number of enterprises today no longer own data centers but instead use cloud storage for the same purpose.
+The datadog Agent can be a useful tool to monitor and troubleshoot cloud infrastructure.
+The data from the agent can then be visualised on the dashboard to create alerts and events as required.

 Level 2 - Visualizing data

 1. Cloned the Mongodb integration dashboard.